 - Habitat Loss and Fragmentation: Due to pollution, urbanisation and various other human activities, habitat loss and fragmentation is a major cause of loss in species diversity and driving plants and animals extinct.
 E.g.

-- Amazon rainforest (lungs of the planet), which is a house of millions of species is being cut and cleared for various purposes
+- Amazon rainforest (lungs of the planet), which is a house to millions of species are being cut and cleared for various purposes

 - Tropical rainforest, which once covered 14 per cent of landmass, is no more than 6 percent now